cgarling/StellarTracks.jl/docs/src/basti_v2.md

 | 0.4      | false     | true      | 0.275 | 0.3 |
 | 0.4      | false     | true      | 0.300 | 0.3 |
 | 0.4      | false     | true      | 0.320 | 0.3 |

+As setting up these arguments can be arduous, we have attempted to provide useful error messages when an invalid combination of arguments is requested.

 ## Examples
 First we load the non-canonical BaSTIv2 library with diffusion and \[α/Fe\]=0.0, which is downloaded via DataDeps.jl if not already available.